ilyashusain/Docker_Go_Server/README.md

 In this guide we will look at my setup for a reverse proxy for our go server using nginx.

+# Preliminaries

 Create a projects folder named own-project, and inside it create two folders called jenkins and nginx, and touch a docker-compose.yml file.
 We will now take a look at what these two folders contain, and the yml file, and see how they all interact with the bigger picture.

+# Jenkins folder

-We have the Dockerfile, which allows us to build the specified images e.g. prebuilt Jenkins images.
+Inside the Jenkins folder we have the Dockerfile, which allows us to build the specified images e.g. prebuilt Jenkins images.

 The docker-run deploys the container.